COSIN3-UOC/BUNGen/README.md

 10) link_density = float: If fixedConn = True, this parameter specifies the desired connectance [0,1].
 If fixedConn = False, it specifies xi >= 0.

 ## Output:
-A numpy matrix that corresponds to the binary synthetic adjacency matrix (biadjacency for bipartite cases), and/or a numpy matrix with link probabilities.
+A numpy matrix that corresponds to the binary synthetic adjacency matrix (biadjacency for bipartite cases), and/or a numpy matrix with link probabilities, two lists of ints containing the rows and columns partition labels, respectively.

 ## System Requirements